Anushika31/E-Commerce-Sales-Analytics/README.md

 ## Project Overview

-This project analyzes Brazilian E-Commerce sales data using Python, SQL and Power BI.
+This project analyzes Brazilian E-Commerce sales data using Python, Power BI.

 The objective is to identify sales trends, customer behavior, product performance and delivery efficiency.